-The restorative calm that kava provides leaves the user with a long-lasting sense of well-being, especially as it’s integrated into a larger set of stress management techniques.
+The restorative calm that this ancient root provides leaves the user with a long-lasting sense of well-being, especially as it’s integrated into a larger set of stress management techniques.
 Simply taking a little time out of one’s day to reflect can do wonders for the disposition, and when this type of self-reflection is combined with kava, the benefits are felt ten-fold.
-Repeating this “ritual” regularly will transform even the most high-strung, stressed out individual into a well of peace and clarity.
+Many believe that repeating this “ritual” regularly will transform even the most high-strung, stressed out individual into a well of peace and clarity.

 As opposed to pharmaceuticals and various fads, kava can be trusted to deliver a true, lasting peace of mind, as it has for generations by various cultures in Polynesia.
 All the proof one needs can be found by examining the critical role it plays in its indigenous region.
-And with all of the varieties available today, from the traditional cold-water infusion to kava paste, there’s no reason not to give it a try.
-You won’t be disappointed!
+And with all of the varieties available today, there’s no reason not to give it a try.
+You won’t be disappointed.

-So, enjoy your visit here; we’ve got everything from the History of Kava, as well as our favorite places to buy it, to our favorite ways to prepare it, as well as lots of great questions posed by many of our visitors, which we try to answer as quickly and as best we can.
+So, enjoy your visit here.
+We’ve got everything from kava history, location, uses, research, safety issues, as well as our favorite places to buy it.
+We have a number of articles that discuss our favorite ways to prepare it, as well as lots of great questions posed by many of our visitors.
 Aloha!

 If you’re looking to do more research on Kava, we have a large library of Kava-related articles in our Kava Library.